Fibered commensurability on $\mathrm{Out}(F_{n})$: Fibered commensurability

 (2) The``if'' part follows from Kurosh Subgroup Theorem \cite[Theorem 1.10, Chapter IV]{LS}.
 The theorem states that for a free product $F = \Asterisk_i^m A_i \ast B$ of a group $F$, any subgroup $F' < F$ is also represented as a free product $F' = \bigast_i^m C_i \ast D$ where each $C_i$ is the intersection of $F'$ with a conjugate of $A_i$.
-Thus, if there exists a proper free factor $A$ of $F(\phi)$ whose conjugacy class is preserved by $\phi$ then there also exists a proper free factor of $H$ (which is the intersection of $H$ with a conjugate of $A$) whose conjugacy class is preserved by $\psi$ because $\psi$ covers $\phi$ with the subgroup $H$.
-Hence the irreducibility of $\psi$ implies the irreducibility of $\phi$.
+Suppose there exists a proper free factor $A$ of $F(\phi)$ whose conjugacy class is preserved by a power of $\phi$.
+Then similarly to the case of (1), there also exists a proper free factor of $H$ (which is the intersection of $H$ with a conjugate of $A$) whose conjugacy class is preserved by a power of $\psi$.
+Hence the fully irreducibility of $\psi$ implies the fully irreducibility of $\phi$.

 The converse is proved by referring Bestvina-Feighn-Handel \cite{BFH97} and Kapovich \cite{Kap14}.
 Note that in \cite{Kap14}, fully irreducible elements are called iwip.
-Suppose $\phi$ is atoroidal and fully irreducible and $g:G\rightarrow G$ an irreducible train track representative.
-In \cite{Kap14}, a train track representative is called {\em clean} if its transition matrix is positive after iteration, and its Whitehead graph is connected (we omit the definitions here, see \cite{Kap14} for a detail).
-In \cite[Proposition 4.4]{Kap14}, it is proved that for an atoroidal element, being fully irreducible and having clean train track representative is equivalent.
+Suppose $\phi$ is atoroidal and fully irreducible and $g:G\rightarrow G$ is an affine train track representative.
+In \cite{Kap14}, a train track representative is called {\em clean} if its transition matrix is positive after iteration, and its Whitehead graph is connected (we omit the definitions here, see \cite{Kap14} for details).
+In \cite[Proposition 4.4]{Kap14}, it is proved that for an atoroidal element, being fully irreducible and having clean train track representative are equivalent.
 Hence we may suppose $g:G\rightarrow G$ is clean.
-Also, by Lemma 2.1 of \cite{BFH97}, any lift $g':G'\rightarrow G'$ corresponding to $F(\psi)<F(\phi)$ is also clean.
-As we know that $\psi$ is atoroidal by (1), \cite[Proposition 4.4]{Kap14} implies that $\psi$ is fully irreducible. \end{proof}
+Also, by \cite[Lemma 2.1]{BFH97}, any lift $g':G'\rightarrow G'$ corresponding to $F(\psi)<F(\phi)$ is also clean.
+As we know that $\psi$ is atoroidal by (1), again by \cite[Proposition 4.4]{Kap14} we see that $\psi$ is fully irreducible. \end{proof}